Lincoln, Nebraska: Into the 21st century

 In 2001, Westfield America Trust purchased the Gateway Mall and named it Westfield Shoppingtown Gateway.
 In 2005, the company renamed it the Westfield Gateway.
 Westfield made a $45 million makeover of the mall in 2005 including an expanded food court, a new west-side entrance and installation of an Italian carousel.
 In 2012, Westfield America Trust sold Westfield Gateway to Starwood Capital Group.
 Starwood reverted the mall's name from Westfield Gateway to Gateway Mall and has made incremental expansions and renovations.
 In 2021, Gateway Mall was sold to a subsidiary of Strategic Value Partners.

 In 2015, ALLO Communications announced it would bring ultra-high speed fiber internet to the city.
-Speeds up to 1 Gigabit per second were available for business and households by building off of the city's existing fiber network.
+Speeds up to 1 gigabit per second were available for business and households by building off of the city's existing fiber network.
 Construction on the citywide network began in March 2016 and was estimated to be complete by 2019, making it one of the largest infrastructure projects in the United States.
 Telephone and cable TV service were also included, making it the third company to compete for such services within the same Lincoln footprint.
-In April 2016, Windstream Communications announced that 2,300 customers in Lincoln had 1 Gigabit per second fiber internet with an expected expansion of services to 25,000 customers by 2017.
+In April 2016, Windstream Communications announced that 2,300 customers in Lincoln had 1 gigabit per second fiber internet with an expected expansion of services to 25,000 customers by 2017.
 On November 29, 2017, Lincoln was named a Smart Gigabit Community by U.S. Ignite Inc. and in early 2018, Spectrum joined the ranks of internet service providers providing 1 gigabit internet within the city.
+In 2025, 2 gigabit internet service was available by ALLO.